Duration: 16 days

 What many people don’t know is that there are actually two different Everest base camps.
-One on the North side of the mountain in Tibet at 5,150 meters above sea level, and one is on the South side of the mountain in Nepal at 5,364 meters.
+One is on the Northside of the mountain in Tibet at 5,150 meters above sea level, and one is on the Southside of the mountain in Nepal at 5,364 meters.
 Around 40,000 people make the trip to the South base camp every year.

 The South base camp trek is the most popular trekking route.
 This base camp is located in Nepal, which is a landlocked country in South Asia that shares a bored with India and China.
 Most mountaineering expeditions start at Kathmandu airport.
 From here, trekkers can fly to Lukla airport where they begin their expedition to the South base camp.
 The route takes around eight days, including rest days to help get used to the change in altitude.

-Even if you have no plans to climb Mount Everest, there are still plenty of reasons to make the trip to Everest base camp.
-You can still fulfil your desire for adventure and a challenge as the trek from Lukla to base camp is no mean feat.
+Even if you have no plans to climb Mount Everest, there are still plenty of reasons to make the trip to Everest Base Camp.
+You can still fulfill your desire for adventure and a challenge as the trek from Lukla to base camp is no mean feat.
 It’s a truly unique destination that not many people can say they have visited.
-Since base camp is located so high above sea level in the Himalayas, there is an incredible opportunity to see how animals and plants can survive in some of the harshest conditions in the world.
+Since the base camp is located so high above sea level in the Himalayas, there is an incredible opportunity to see how animals and plants can survive in some of the harshest conditions in the world.